cjantonelli/software/README.md

 You run it with something like

-    burn -c 2 -t 90 -m 8 -r 25
+    burn -t 2 -s 90 -m 8 -r 25

-This invocation of burn will consume 100% of each of two cores for ninety seconds while holding 8 GB of virtual memory, 25% of which is residing in physical memory.
+This invocation of burn will consume 100% of each of two threads for ninety seconds while holding 8 GB of virtual memory, 25% of which is residing in physical memory.
 Invoking

     burn -h

 will list the built-in defaults for these values.

+### burn_mpi

+//  burn s cpu seconds in t threads while holding m GB virtual memory
+//  of which r% is resident per MPI rank

+This code is the MPI version of burn.
+You invoke it with something like

+    mpirun -n 8 ./burn_mpi -t 2 -s 90 -m 8 -r 25

+This will consume 100% of each of each two threads for ninety seconds in each of 8 MPI ranks, with each rank holding 8 GB of virtual memory, 25% of which is residing in physical memory.

+If your mpirun binds all threads to a single core, use the following instead

+    mpirun -n 8 taskset -a -c 0-1023 ./burn_mpi -t 2 -s 90 -m 8 -r 25

+Here 1023 should be larger than the number of cores on any host, and appears to be the current maximum mpirun allows.

 ### rapcat